 }

-method receives array of filters (known as pipes).
+• The through() method receives an array of filters (known as pipes).

-method runs the pipeline and returns the result (which will return the inital query object).
+• The thenReturn() method runs the pipeline and returns the result (which will return the initial query object).

 Laravel pipeline gives you a very flexible approach to filtering queries.
 Whether deciding to use it or not depends upon the complexity of your project, but this short tutorial will give you an idea to make good use of pipelines.

-I hope this has been informative and gives you an understanding of how to use laravel pipelines.
-You can check out more about pipelines and how it works at laravel official docs.
+I hope this has been informative and gives you an understanding of how to use Laravel pipelines.
+You can check out more about pipelines and how they work at Laravel official docs.